daniellerch/daniellerch.github.io/stegorank/si-hill-en.md

 ## Use in tools

-SI-HILL is currently represented in StegoWatch as an experimental research method, not as an end-user tool.
+SI-HILL is currently represented in StegoRank as an experimental research method, not as an end-user tool.
 It extends the standard HILL cost function by reducing the cost of modifications whose direction is consistent with the quantization residual of the generated image.

 ## Detectability results